Setting up as a life coach can look deceptively simple. Get certified, then start booking clients. That’s how it works, right?

 At JRNI, we offer business development classes, essential sales skills and a host of marketing assistance.
 We know it's hard to go it alone, and we offer up the support of our entire community as you build your business.

-7. Do you have an emotional support system in place?
+7. Do you have a support system in place?

 Becoming a life coach will change you.